cuddlessssss/LTSMs-Multivariate-Forecasting/README.md

 ---------------------
 multigroup.py

 Multi-Target Time Forecaster by 1) sell_out + 2) sell_out% of total @ point in time, Grouped by feature_1 (non-numerical)

+Goal - Predict future sell_out values for each group using an LSTM

+x-axis - dates
 y-axis | target variable - sell_out

-x-axis - dates

 Group By
 *non-numerical* feature_1 (if want numerical, need to scale with MinMaxScaler())